jotaro007/titanicSurvivalDataset_analysis/README.md

 ####################################################################################################
 ####################################################################################################

 In order to prepare the data first we combine the test and train dataset and name it as "Full".
+Using 'Sapply' to get the percentage of missing value of the attributes, and 'Amelia' package to find the graphical representation of 'Missing Map'.
+Drop the variable which has the missing value more than
+20%.
+And also imputing 'Age' variable with mean value,